OpenOCL/openocl.github.io/_api/ocl_solver.md

     returns:
       - content: "The solution of the OCP"
         type: "[OclVariable](#apiocl_variable)"
-      - content: "Time points of the solution"
+      - content: "Grid points of the solution"
         type: "[OclVariable](#apiocl_variable)"
   - name: "setBounds"
     content: "Sets a bound on a variable for the whole trajectory.
 If only the lower bound is given, it will be `lb==ub`.
 A bound can be either scalar or a vector with `length(lb)==length(ub)==N+1` for states and `length(lb)==length(ub)==N` for control variables."